-We are excited to announce the following artists will be performing and leading workshops in our theatre dome as part of ‘Dome in a Day’.
-More artists will be announced soon!
+We were excited to announce that the following artists would be performing and leading workshops in our theatre dome as part of ‘Dome in a Day’.

 Kung-fu with Yasin Moradi

 Yasin is a kung-fu master from Iran and was part of the National Iranian Kung Fu team.
 He has lived in the UK for three years.

 Yasin is also an actor whose theatre credits include: The Jungle (Young Vic and West End transfers as well as it’s US premiere in New York and San Francisco) and Borderline (International Theatre Festival of Kerala and Denmark Theatre).

 Kung-Fu includes: Encampment, Southbank Centre, Tehran Kung Fu show and regular performances at the National Kung Fu Festival of Iran.

 Good Chance met Hossein in the dome in Calais in 2015.
 He is from Iran and is based in London where he teaches karate.

 African and Latin Drumming workshop with Alvaro Grana